Alonso Aceves

-Daniel Alonso Aceves Patiño (born 28 March 2001) is a Mexican professional footballer who plays as a left-back for Major League Soccer club Chicago Fire, on loan from Liga MX side Pachuca.
+Daniel Alonso Aceves Patiño (born 28 March 2001) is a Mexican professional footballer who plays as a left-back for Liga MX club Pachuca.

 Club career

 Pachuca

 Aceves joined Pachuca's youth academy in 2016.
 On 7 November 2020, under manager Paulo Pezzolano, he made his professional debut in Liga MX against Necaxa ending in a 1–0 defeat.

 Oviedo (loan)

 On 17 July 2022, Aceves joined Segunda División club Real Oviedo on a season-long loan.
 He made his debut with the club on 15 August 2022, against FC Andorra in a 1–0 loss.

 International career

 Aceves was called up by Raúl Chabrand to participate with the under-21 team at the 2022 Maurice Revello Tournament, where Mexico finished the tournament in third place.